 Stefanie completed her degree on Contemporary German Literature, Philosophy and Political Sciences at the University of Aachen.
 Following this, she undertook a research project on Paul Ricoeur “Erzählte Zeit – Erzählte Selbst”.
-Between October 2013 and August 2016 she completed a post-graduate course in Integrative Poetry- and Bibliotherapy at the Fritz Perls Institute, Hückeswagen (EAG) and is currently a member of the board of the German speaking “Gesellschaft für Poesie und Bibliothereapie”.
+Between October 2013 and August 2016 she completed a post-graduate course in Integrative Poetry- and Bibliotherapy at the Fritz Perls Institute, Hückeswagen (EAG).
 To further explore the links between languages, creativity and the learning process she began a new course of studies in February 2017 in Applied Psychology at the ZHAW in Zürich.

 Stefanie’s extensive knowledge has continued to develop our own teaching methodology, for example, how to implement successful learning strategies for foreign languages, as well as keeping up to date with latest trends in research.